harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 `BUM`: broadcast, unknown unicast, multicast

-`VXLAN Gateway`: an entity that forwards traffic between VXLANs
+`VxLAN Gateway`: an entity that forwards traffic between VxLANs

-`Layer 2 VXLAN gateway`: connects terminals to a VxLan network and enables intra-subnet communication on the same VXLAN network.
+`Layer 2 VxLAN gateway`: connects terminals to a VxLan network and enables intra-subnet communication on the same VxLAN network.

-`Layer 3 VXLAN gateway`: enables inter-subnet communication on a VXLAN network and external network access.
+`Layer 3 VxLAN gateway`: enables inter-subnet communication on a VxLAN network and external network access.

-`NVE`: Network Virtualization Edge, Host Harvester Cluster may have multi VXLAN network, each VXLAN has related NVE in each node.
+`NVE`: Network Virtualization Edge, Host Harvester Cluster may have multi VxLAN network, each VxLAN has related NVE in each node.

 `FDB`: Forwarding Database